-This Truffled Lentil Veggie Stew is the perfect blend of healthy and decadence.
+This lentil stew is the perfect blend of healthy and decadence.
 If you feel truffle oil is way out of your price range, read on as you will be pleasantly surprised.
 You just may have a perfect gift for the cook in your life with a new delicious recipe.

 This post may contain affiliate links which I earn a small portion in sales if a purchase is made.
 Rest assured though, it is never at any additional cost to you.